pq4u/CarManagement/README.md

 * [Technologies](#technologies)

 ## General info
 Car rental management application.
-It allows you to manage such things as bookings, vehicles, customers etc. There is a functionality available that allows you to send an e-mail address after performing an action.
+It allows you to manage such things as bookings, vehicles, customers etc. It allows for CRUD operations, in the future I plan to extend it to more advanced functionalities.
+At the moment here is a functionality available that allows you to send an e-mail address after performing an action.
 It is also possible to export data to a csv file.
-It allows for CRUD operations, in the future I plan to extend it to more advanced functionalities.
 The project is built on a clean architecture and CQRS pattern.

 ## Technologies